JPG to PNG Converter — Free Online

 Quality tips for JPG → PNG

 When converting JPG to PNG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If PNG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For JPG to PNG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+PNG is lossless, so it freezes whatever the JPEG currently looks like exactly, including any existing compression blocking around text and high-contrast edges.
+It cannot undo those artifacts, so a JPG that's already heavily compressed will stay that way at a much larger file size.

 Troubleshooting